 Nikki uses her strong background in Information Technology (IT) project management to coordinate the internal development team and contract developers to execute projects and sustain all applications.
 She oversees and coordinates all aspects of Agren’s software projects from initial planning through completion.
 Joining the Agren staff in 2016, Nikki brings over 16 years of experience in project management, computer and network systems support, customer support, quality assurance and security.

 Nikki is very passionate about entrepreneurship & sustainability, and wants to be a part of the solution to some of the challenges that our society and our planet face today.
-Nikki got her undergraduate degree in Business Administration with a concentration in Entrepreneurial/Small Business Management, and she is graduating with her MBA in IT Management in 2016.
-She begins her Doctoral in Business Administration program in the fall of 2016.
+Nikki got her undergraduate degree in Business Administration with a concentration in Entrepreneurial/Small Business Management, and graduated with her MBA in IT Management in 2016.
 Nikki resides in Tucson, Arizona with her husband and three children.

 Matthew joined the Agren staff full time in 2016, after working on a part-time basis for the company since 2013 while he was also employed by USDA ARS as a RUSLE2 developer.
 Through his soil loss modeling expertise gained at Arkansas State University and the USDA ARS, Matthew enables an effective transfer of technologies from modeling to real world, commercial applications.

 At Agren, Matthew is a key player focusing on the cloud deployment of SoilCalculator making it scalable for wide-spread commercial application in agriculture.
 His work centers on developing code in C++ and Python in conjunction with Agren modeling services.